 Teenagers today may not have experienced this, but in the olden days, before the time of the convenient handheld mobile phone, telephones had cords and antennas.

-Here is a brief history of the telephone, beginning from earliest forms of audio transmission to the invention of the first cell phone:
+Here is a brief history of the telephone, beginning from the earliest forms of audio transmission to the invention of the first cell phone:

 The History of Phones: The Earliest Audio Communication Devices